v8/v8.dev/src/features/regexp-v-flag.md

 ### Difference/subtraction with `--` { #difference }

 The syntax `A--B` can be used to match strings _in `A` but not in `B`_, a.k.a. difference/subtraction.
 For example, what if you want to match all Greek symbols except for the letter `π`?
 Previously, there was no way to benefit from `\p{Script_Extensions=Greek}` in this case, since it already matches `π`.
-The only way to achieve this was to go back to hand-writing a lengthy character class containing the individual characters or ranges.
-And if Unicode added another Greek character, you would need to notice, and manually update your character class.
+One way to achieve this was to go back to hand-writing a lengthy character class containing the individual characters or ranges — but then, whenever Unicode added another Greek character, you would need to notice, and manually update your character class.

 With set notation, solving this is trivial: